sheyll/extensible-effects-concurrent/README.md

 - A *multi-threaded* scheduler, based on the `async`
 - A *pure* single-threaded scheduler, based on coroutines

+For convenience, it is enough to import one of three modules:

+- `Control.Eff.Concurrent` for a multi threaded scheduler and `LoggingAndIo`
+- `Control.Eff.Concurrent.Pure`, for a single threaded scheduler and pure log capturing and otherwise no IO
+- `Control.Eff.Concurrent.SingleThreaded`, for a single threaded scheduler and totally impure logging via IO

 ### Process Life-Cycles and Interprocess Links

 All processes except the first process are **`spawned`** by existing